mrkmg/phpevents/README.md

 [logging](https://github.com/mrkmg/phpevents/blob/master/tests/logging/index.php)

 This is a practical example of how these events could be used.
 This is a **very** simple example of how logging could be tied to a model object.
+Has been updated to make use of backtrace.

 [usingDefaultTypesAndBinds](https://github.com/mrkmg/phpevents/blob/master/tests/usingDefaultTypesAndBinds/index.php)